 • God has been good to me!
 In my time as a widower He brought back into my acquaintance a widow who, with her husband then, had been part of our Alaska church in the 1970s.
 Acquaintance grew into friendship, then love, and in July 2016 Linda and I celebrated our fifth anniversary of happy marriage.
 "The blessing of the Lord, it maketh rich!"
 (Proverbs 10:22, KJV).

-• Linda and I are happily attending New Song Christian Fellowship in Springfield, Oregon.
-Together our family is comprised of seven grown children and their spouses (thankfully, all serving the Lord) and 22 grandchildren.
-Three of our children and their families, including 12 of our grandchildren, live near us in Oregon.
-The other four children and their families presently live in Anchorage, Colorado Springs, North Carolina, and Sri Lanka (as missionaries).
+• Linda and I are happily attending a wonderful local church near us: New Song Christian Fellowship in Springfield, Oregon.
+Together our family is comprised of seven grown children and their spouses (thankfully, all serving the Lord) and 24 grandchildren, six of them now married, and 9 great-grandchildren, with 3 more due for delivery in 2024.
+Four of our children and their families — including 15 of our grandchildren and all the great-grands — live near us in Oregon.
+The other three children and their families currently live in Oklahoma, Texas, and North Carolina.

 • I am thankful to God for every chapter in my life — a wonderful, secure childhood … teen and early adult years in New England … a time of spiritual searching and discovery in my young adult years … the privilege of serving the Lord for 31 years in full-time ministry … 38 blessed years with my wife Mickey and the family she bore to us … and now a renewal of love and joy with my wife Linda, with whom I am praying for at least 20 years of serving the Lord and each other together in these, our later years.

-• Thank you sincerely for taking the time to read my spiritual journey.
+• Thank you sincerely for taking the time to read this memoir of my spiritual journey.
 My hope is that you have been encouraged and helped forward in your own personal walk with our Lord Jesus Christ.

 Power of God

 Various Topics Not Listed Elsewhere